CakesnCodes/MiscCodes/README.md

 3 Temperature switcharoo- Converts Farhenheit to Celcius and vice versa using functions

-4 add em' up - I Honestly don't remember what this one does...
+4 add em' up - ~~I Honestly don't remember what this one does...
 I think It has something to do with exponents?
-Still it shows how exception handling and assignment operators work
+Still it shows how exception handling and assignment operators work~~ UPDATE: Turns out this code uses a for loop to create an iteration of numbers.
+Each iteration prints the sum of the current and previous numbers.

 5 Factorials- Nvm this is the factorials one